ranebhushan/rrp_robot/README.md

 ```

 ## Usage Guidelines
-- To run the RRP robot in Gazebo, launch the Gazebo simulator and spawn a new robot by the following command:
+- Launch the RRP robot manipulator in Gazebo using by the following command:
 ```
 roslaunch rrp_gazebo gazebo.launch
 ```

 - Once the robot is successfully spawned in Gazebo, open a new terminal and launch the effort controller node and the joint state publisher by using the command:
 ```
 roslaunch rrp_control rrp_effort_control.launch
 ```